howtographql/howtographql/content/frontend/react-apollo/8-subscriptions.md

 > **Note**: `componentDidMount` is a so-called [_lifecycle_ method](https://facebook.github.io/react/docs/react-component.html#the-component-lifecycle) of React components that will be called once right after the component was initialized.

 Awesome, that's it!
 You can test your implementation by opening two browser windows.
 In the first window, you have your application running on `http://localhost:3000/`.
-The second window you use to open a Playground and send a `createLink` mutation.
+The second window you use to open a Playground and send a `post` mutation.
 When you're sending the mutation, you'll see the app update in realtime! ⚡️

-### Subscribing to new Votes
+### Subscribing to new votes

-Next you'll subscribe to new votes that are emitted by other users as well so that the latest vote count is always visible in the app.
+Next you'll subscribe to new votes that are submitted by other users so that the latest vote count is always visible in the app.

 <Instruction>